WFZ1/WFZ1/README.md

 👋 Hi, I’m a Software Engineer with 7+ years of experience, I have developed a strong skillset in Front-End development.
 Throughout my career, I have gained experience in various industries, including monitoring and reporting, online services, manufacturing digitisation and e-commerce platforms
-👀 My technology stack is extensive and includes expertise in JavaScript, TypeScript, React, Jest, NodeJS, HTML, CSS, CMS Shopify, and C++
+👀 My technology stack is extensive and includes expertise in JavaScript, TypeScript, React, Next.js, NodeJS, Jest, Redux, TanStack Query, HTML, CSS, Git, npm, CMS Shopify, and C++
 💞️ I’m looking to collaborate on interesting projects with new technologies
 📫 How to reach me: pavelskumenko@gmail.com